How to write a business plan for a cheese processing company?

 The cash flow forecast

-A projected cash flow statement for a cheese processor is used to show how much cash the business is generating or consuming.
+A projected cash flow statement for a cheese processing company is used to show how much cash the business is generating or consuming.

 The cash flow forecast is usually organized by nature to show three key metrics: